 The manufacturer claims that by adding Sony STR-DH590 to your home theater system, you will be able to up your media consumption experience and enjoy great sound even in the most distant corners.
 Is that the truth?

-In general, this 5.2-channel AV receiver offers 4K HDR pass-through, Custom Surround Sound, and Dolby Vision, so the picture quality is off the charts.
+In general, this 5.2-channel AV receiver offers 4K HDR pass-through, Custom Surround Sound, and Dolby Vision, so the picture quality is pretty good.
 Thanks to Bluetooth and various inputs, I managed to build a robust system using a CD player/Blu-ray player and different speakers.
-Both wired and wireless connections work flawlessly.
+Both wired and wireless connections work normally.

-While watching the movie, I was amazed by High Dynamic Range (HDR).
+While watching the movie, I was quite satisfied by High Dynamic Range (HDR).
 Images were sharper, more vibrant, with detailed dark and light areas.
 This model supports the latest HDR standards such as HDR 10, HLG (Hybrid Log-Gamma), and Dolby Vision, so it much resembles its older brother (Sony STR-DH790) in this regard.
+But since the STR-DH590 was released in 2014, all its chips are pretty relative.
+All its abilities are limited to old TV sets, with which it harmonizes quite decently.

 Thanks to the S-Force PRO Front Surround technology, the receiver creates virtual surround sound with just two speakers.
-My studio isn’t large, but the function worked flawlessly, even in such an environment.
+My studio isn’t large, but the function worked very well, even in such an environment.
 Another perk aimed at enhancing sound is Digital Cinematic Auto-Calibration Function (DCAC), which optimizes the sound based on your location in relation to the speakers.
-That’s gorgeous!
+All in all, it’s definitely better than a regular TV.

 Pros